-Keeping in mind that there is no specific standard level of music education needed to be a songwriter, a course, self-study, or perhaps a degree in songwriting is the most common accreditation for impassioned songwriters.
-Many education institutions provide songwriting programs, typically at a course level degree.
-In the Wisseloord Academy we not only provide complete classes, but we work in very practical studio sessions, so that our participants get a true experience of the songwriting world.
+Of course, there is no specific standard level of music education needed to be a songwriter.
+However, a course, self-study, or perhaps songwriting degree is still the most common accreditation for impassioned songwriters.
+Many education institutions provide songwriting programs, typically at a course-level degree.
+But not all are created equal.
+In the Wisseloord Academy, we not only provide complete classes, but we also work in very practical studio sessions, so that our participants get a true experience of the songwriting world.

-Below we discuss the major aspects of Songwriting, but not in too much depth, for that we have separate articles within our blog.
-At the end of each paragraph you will find links to those blog articles, in which we go deeper into the designated topic.
-If you have any questions that you would like us to help with, get in touch, we are here to help.
+Below we discuss a broad overview of the major aspects of Songwriting.
+For more in-depth information, we have separate articles within our blog.
+At the end of each paragraph, you will find links to those blog articles, in which we go deeper into the designated topic.
+If you have any questions that you would like us to help with, get in touch.
+We are here to help.

 How to become a better songwriter?